jdbcode/ground-truth/README.md

 - Keep posts self-contained: place CSVs, static images, etc. alongside `index.qmd`
 - `_site/` and `_freeze/` are ignored (build caches)
-- All rendered post assets are versioned in Git for easy access and Medium import
+- All rendered post assets (Markdown + index_files) are versioned in Git for easy access and Medium publishing